irtiq7/irtiq7/README.md

 ### 🏖️ My Life...
-I'm an **Ph.D. graduate🎓 from [@Aalborg University, Denmark](https://www.aau.dk/)** with research interest in robot audition, embedded systems and signal processing.
+I'm a **Ph.D. graduate🎓 from [@Aalborg University, Denmark](https://www.aau.dk/)** with research interest in robot audition, embedded systems and signal processing.
 I'm a **Tech Enthusiast 💻** but this isn't limited to just building software.
 I Love reading and watching science fiction books!! ♾️ <br/><br/>

 ## ⚡️ A Few Quick Facts